iifl-logo

 a) Statutory Auditors

 The Joint Statutory Auditors have confirmed that their appointment is within the limits as specified in section 141 of the Companies Act, 2013 and they are not disqualified from continuing as Statutory Auditors of the Company until end of their current tenure.
 The report of the Joint Statutory Auditors along with Notes to Accounts forms part of this Annual Report.
-There are no qualifications, reservations or adverse remarks made by Joint Statutory Auditors of the company in their report for the financial year ended March 31, 2024.
+The observations/remarks, if any of the Joint Statutory Auditors of the company in their report for the financial year ended March 31, 2025 are self-explanatory and does not require any further explanation/comments of the Board of directors.

 b) Secretarial Auditor